onewelcome/identity-cloud-documentation/docs/products/access/topics/dum-report/index.md

 # Delegated Administration for Business Partners

-Delegated Administration for Business Partners ([DABP](../../../../dabp/index.md)) keeps information about group memberships, permissions, and policies.
+Delegated Administration for Business Partners ([DABP](../../../../dabp/index.md)) keeps information about group memberships, permissions, resources, and policies.
 Applications can use this information to provide fine-grained access to data.
 Applications can obtain this information via the
 OneWelcome's OAuth and OpenID Connect endpoints.